egoist/svg-to-vue-component/README.md

       {
         test: /\.svg$/,
         use: [
-          // This loader compile .svg file to .vue file
+          // This loader compiles .svg file to .vue file
           // So we use `vue-loader` after it 'vue-loader',
           'svg-to-vue-component/loader'